dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 ### dbt Semantic Layer Connector

-To support more data platforms and enhance the user experience, users will be able to connect to a [dbt Cloud-supported data platform](/docs/get-started/connect-your-database)with the dbt Semantic Layer.
+To support more data platforms and enhance the user experience, users will be able to connect to a [dbt Cloud-supported data platform](/docs/get-started/connect-your-database) with the dbt Semantic Layer.
 Integration partners will need to install the [Arrow FlightSQL](https://arrow.apache.org/docs/format/FlightSql.html) JDBC/ODBC driver which will authenticate with dbt Cloud and the data platform that it queries.

 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/connection-architectyre.jpg" title="New architecture envisioned " />